Is there such a thing?

 • Dealing with the inevitable list of things that go wrong on any given day

 What we sailors and power boaters share is the unspoken joy of being on the water, of being in a different medium: air, water, wind.
-And deadheads.
 The land is beautiful to behold when looking from a boat.
 Sitting at anchor when a puff of wind catches the bow and moves us gently from side to side.

 Often, it’s just being with friends experiencing the waterways in whatever form takes us.